-Given that corporate bonds pay very little more than Agencies and typically less than CDs at this time, Helm's fixed income diversification is focused on one-third each in Agency bonds, Certificates of Deposits and U.S. Treasury bills, notes and bonds.
+Given that highly rated corporate bonds pay very little more than Agencies and typically less than CDs at this time, Helm's fixed income diversification is focused on one-third each in Agency bonds, Certificates of Deposits and U.S. Treasury bills and notes.
 Some clients also benefit from holding tax-free Municipal Bonds in their portfolios.
-In addition, many clients can benefit from earning income in Master Limited Partnerships (MLPs), which typically yield about 7%, much of which can be protected from taxes.
-Helm will invest 5% of a client's fixed income allocation in MLPs when appropriate.
+In addition, many clients can benefit from earning income in Master Limited Partnerships (MLPs), which typically yield about

+7%, much of which can be protected from taxes.
+Helm will invest 5% to 15% of a client's fixed income allocation in MLPs when appropriate.